DrakirL/DrakirL.github.io/p10/class/wizard.md

 You gain Proficiency with Divine Foci and Primal Foci, and Training with a musical instrument of your choice. <br>
 If you have Training with a musical instrument, you can use it as a focus to cast a Spell you know.

-### Level 3: Versatile Virtuoso?
+### Level 3: Protean?
+Versatile Virtuoso?
-After you finish a Rest, you may replace up to one Spell of each Rank you know with another of the same Rank.
+After you finish a Rest, you may replace up to one Spell of each Rank you know with another of the same Rank?
 (Except Signature Spells.
 PHRASING?)

 ### Level 5: ???
 ???